Dufresnoy History, Family Crest & Coats of Arms

 Adding to the mentioned members who proudly carried this name are Barthélemy, who became the Canon of Autun in 1404, Jean, who was a skilled horseman and became the Lord of Saint-Albin, and Philibert, who was in charge of the Château of Semur-en-Brionnais.
 This esteemed family held the titles of the Barons and Counts of Fresne, and the Barons of Saint-Beury and Villiers, as well as holding a fair number of fiefs.
 Today, the province of Bourgogne is especially proud of being associated with a dedicated family.

-Important Dates for the Dufresnoy family
+Early History of the Dufresnoy family

 This web page shows only a small excerpt of our Dufresnoy research.
 Another 40 words (3 lines of text) covering the years 1253, 1315, 1610 and 1688 are included under the topic Early Dufresnoy History in all our PDF Extended History products and printed products wherever possible.